wisdom-parts/wisdom-swift/README.md

 ## Wise Programming Terminology

+We use strange-sounding terminology for wise programming to support its fundamentally new programming style with fresh metaphors, and with words that don't already carry freight in the software domain.

-A wise behavior is called an "imp".
+Each node in a wise component's value hierarchy is called an "imp".
 (The name is a pun on "implementation" and demon.)
 Each imp forms the root behavior (potentially the sole behavior) of a corresponding data type, which is called the imp's "face".
 (The name is a pun on human face and "interface".)
-It is common for multiple imps to represent the same face.
+A given face is commonly implemented by multiple imps, which represent different ways of carrying out the face's responsibilities.
+Each imp has a globally, permanently unique "qualified name".

-A tree or subtree of imps is called a "clan".
-A clan is a complete implementation of its root imp's face.
-This face is also considered to be the clan's face.
+A complete wise component is formed from a tree of imps, which is called a "clan".
+The face of the clan's root imp is also considered to be the face of the clan.
-A clan's face can be as simple as `Int32`, in which case the clan is as simple as the number `42`.
+A clan's face can be as simple as `Int`, in which case the clan is as simple as a single integer value.
+We can still think of this as a degenerate single-node tree.

+Each imp declares a set of subordinate "roles" (possible an empty set) to which the imp delegates.
+The imp declares a qualified name and a face for each role.
+To form a complete, operational clan, each role must be filled by a subordinate clan with that face.
+These subordinate clans are called "septs".

 A clan is constructed at runtime from a specification called a "charter".
+The charter provides the qualified name of a root imp, plus recursively a charter for each of the root imp's roles.

 ## Wise Programming in Swift